Party411

 Or create your own invitations by gluing an empty (but intact) Hershey bar wrapper to the front of the invitation and adding the text below the wrapper.

-Better yet, use a personalized candy bar from Creations For You and mail it with your invitation in a padded envelope.
+Better yet, use a personalized candy bar from Party411.com and mail it with your invitation in a padded envelope.

 For your centerpieces, along the center of the table have a few vases full of chocolate roses (kosher for Passover of course).
 Or, fill vases with different kinds of wrapped candies for your guests to nosh on at the party.